Save big (up to $1,875) on small business tools with our free membership, business.com+

 “I’ve seen businesses with brilliant ideas fail to communicate them because the summary didn’t hit the mark,” he added.
 “Getting it right matters.”

 Your marketing plan should change over time, and so should your executive summary.
-You should create a new marketing plan, and thus a new summary, when there are updates to your products, services or technologies, or any significant changes in your market and competition.
+A new marketing plan, and thus a new summary, should be created when there are updates to products, services or technologies, or any significant changes in your market and competition.

 For example, the COVID-19 pandemic forced many companies to change their marketing strategies and business practices.
 Your updated executive summary should reflect the changes your company has made to its marketing plan to deal with the changes in the market.